Book Arts & Printmaking (MFA)

 The curriculum is flexible and allows for valuable internship experiences at institutions such as the Historical Society of Pennsylvania, the Free Library of Philadelphia, and the Library Company of Philadelphia.
 Additionally, Philadelphia offers a vital contemporary art landscape, from printmaking collectives to artist-run spaces such as Fabric Workshop and Museum, the Print Center, Second State Press, Space 1026, the Soap Box: Community Printshop & Zine Library and Thomas J. Watson Library at the Metropolitan Museum of Art.

 How to Apply

-Fall 2023: We will not accept any applications or materials after August 12.
+Fall 2024: Applications received by Feb.
+15 will be among the first considered for admission and scholarship.
+We will not accept any applications or materials after Aug.
+12.

 $60 nonrefundable application fee